 - Be wary of receiving multiple calls or missed calls from the same unfamiliar number, especially if it is like your own number.
 Do not call back any number that you do not recognise or where no voicemail message was left.

 - If you click on a link in a scam text, close the web page and message immediately.
-Do not follow any instructions given after clicking the link.

 The most common types of scam calls and scam texts currently being experienced by consumers in Ireland appear to be:

 - Calling Line Identification Spoofing (“CLI”): faked numbers that appear to be genuine.